HermanLD/weather-app-frontend/README.md

 - Learning to make a fullstack app w/ Backend For Frontend methodologies
 - Differences in fetching from the client vs. a server
 - Improving layout w/ CSS grid and variables
-- For more info on the [Weather-app backend](https://github.com/HermanLD/weather-app-backend-api).
+- Go to the backend repo for more info on the [Weather-app backend](https://github.com/HermanLD/weather-app-backend-api).

 ### Built With